donnaada/basic-express-server/README.md

 #### How to use your library (where applicable)

+Clone repo, npm i, then run nodemon in terminal

 #### Features / Routes

 - Feature One: Details of feature
-- GET : `/hello` - specific route to hit
+- GET : `/person` - specific route to hit with query?name=name

 #### Tests

-- How do you run tests?
-- Any tests of note?
-- Describe any tests that you did not complete, skipped, etc
+To Run tests, run the command npm test

 #### UML